RoundingWellOS/marionette.toolkit/README.md

 ## Documentation
   [App](./docs/app.md) - An extension of `Marionette.Application`.
 Its purpose is to provide an object with a `initialize`/`start`/`stop`/`destroy` lifecycle.

-  [Component](./docs/component.md) - An extension of `Marionette.Application`.
+  [Component](./docs/component.md) - An extension of `Marionette.Object`.
 Provides a consistent interface for which to package state-view-logic.

   [Asnyc App start](./docs/async-app-start.md) - How to easily start apps asynchronously.

   [StateMixin](./docs/mixins/state.md) - JavaScript Object with a `Backbone.Model` for keeping state.
+Used by both the App and Component but can be applied to any Marionette Class.

   [ChildAppsMixin](./docs/mixins/child-apps.md) - Functionality to add or remove child Apps to a parent App, start apps asynchronously, and connect the child App lifecycle with the parent App lifecycle.